-When technology permeates every facet of our lives – both for work and play – how do you switch off?
+When technology permeates every facet of our lives – both for work and play – how do you switch off and avoid digital overload?

 Hey guys, happy Sunday!
 Today I thought I’d write about something that’s on my mind a lot, especially as someone whose hobby and job are so digital-centric.